AlexandreChaussard/PLNTree-package/taxapln/README.md

 > Microbiome datasets are often high dimensional, limited in size and highly variable, making it hard for machine learning models to find reliable patterns.
 > In this context, data augmentation has emerged as a promising solution to improve model performance by generating synthetic samples.
 >
-> Here, we develop and evaluate TaxaPLN, an augmentation strategy which leverages taxonomic information and a VAMP sampler to generate new biologically faithful microbiome compositions.
+> Here, we develop and evaluate TaxaPLN, an augmentation strategy which leverages taxonomic information through PLN-Tree coupled with a VAMP sampler to generate new biologically faithful microbiome compositions.
 > It can also generate microbiomes conditioned on exogenous information, allowing for covariate-aware augmentation.

 # ⚡️ General usage